davibe/raspberry-video-experiments/README.md

 ## Setup

-I wrote a [brief and still messy summary](raspberry-setup.md) of how i set up my raspbian lite.
+I wrote a [brief and still messy summary](raspberry-setup.md) of how I set up my raspbian lite.

 ### GStreamer versions

-Current raspbian ships with gstreamer 1.10.2 but the last gstreamer release as of today is 1.14.2 so i decided to [build and install the latest version](https://github.com/davibe/docker-gstreamer-raspbian-build).
+Current raspbian ships with gstreamer 1.10.2 but the last gstreamer release as of today is 1.14.2 so I decided to [build and install the latest version](https://github.com/davibe/docker-gstreamer-raspbian-build).

 ### Logitec C920